Missing Children

 Some parents may have had negative experiences of education themselves, which makes them reluctant to communicate with their child’s education setting or staff.
 The coronavirus pandemic has also led many parents and carers to become distanced from educational communities, and caused an increase in children and young people who are persistently absent from education.

 It’s important to find ways to encourage two-way communication with parents and carers.
 This helps to build trust.
-When parents and carers have confidence that your setting can support their child, they are more likely to share important information regarding their child’s wellbeing, and they are more likely to encourage their child to attend.
+When parents and carers have confidence that your setting can support their child, they are more likely to share important information regarding their child’s well-being, and they are more likely to encourage their child to attend.

 Observe and respond